gkoos/skyline/README.md

 go test -bench . ./internal/algorithms
 ```

-This runs repeatable benchmarks for BNL and D&C on various datasets (small, large, high-dimensional, and pathological).
+This command runs repeatable benchmarks for all implemented skyline algorithms (BNL, D&C, SkyTree) on a variety of datasets, including small, large, high-dimensional, clustered, and pathological cases.

+**Algorithm selection guidance:**
+- **Block Nested Loop (BNL):** Best for small datasets or when incremental updates are needed.
+Simple, but slow for large or high-dimensional data.
+- **Divide & Conquer (DNC):** Generally fastest for large, diverse datasets with a moderate skyline size.
+Uses more memory, but scales well unless most points are dominated.
+- **SkyTree:** Optimized for very large, high-dimensional datasets with many dominated (clustered) points and a small skyline.
+SkyTree is much faster and more memory-efficient than DNC when the dataset is highly clustered and the skyline is small.
+For datasets where most points are Pareto-optimal (large skyline), DNC may be faster.

+**Summary:**
-D&C is generally faster for large, diverse datasets; BNL may be faster for small or highly uniform data.
+- Use BNL for small or dynamic datasets.
+- Use DNC for large, diverse datasets with a moderate skyline.
+- Use SkyTree for large, high-dimensional, clustered datasets with a small skyline.

-Use these results to select the best algorithm for your use case and to validate performance improvements.
+- Benchmark your own data to select the best algorithm for your use case.

+---

+## Future Improvements

+- Add debug visualizer (especially for the SkyTree algorithm) (optional CLI)
+- Add batch processing support to the SkyTree implementation

+---

 ## License

 MIT License

+---

 ## Contact